 As part of the 30-year agreement for the OMM of the F-MH with MRDC Operations Corporation, a fixed price for the first twenty years ended on January 22, 2018.
 In fiscal 2017-18 a fixed price renewal process commenced which has resulted in formal arbitration in fiscal 2018-19.
-Under the agreement, the OMM price for the final year (2017) shall remain in effect until a fixed price for the final 10 years is established.
+Arbitration decisions were issued July 15, 2020 and September 18, 2020.
+The July decision included a fixed price schedule for the final 10 years of the agreement and retroactive payments of \$11-million.